What are offences against civil coexistence

 Causing harm on the basis of a person’s affiliation, illness or character

-A natural or legal person may commit an offence by causing harm to another person because of his or her membership of a national minority or ethnic origin, race, colour, sex, sexual orientation, language, creed or religion, age, disability, political or other opinion, membership of or activity in political parties or political movements, trade unions or other associations, social origin, property, birth, health or marital status.
+A natural or legal person may commit an offence by causing harm to another because of his or her membership of a national minority or ethnic origin, race, colour, sex, sexual orientation, language, belief or religion, age, disability, political or other opinion, membership of or activity in political parties or political movements, trade unions or other associations, social origin, property, birth, health or marital status.

 Example: a company refuses to hire a Roma job applicant, even though he meets all the qualification requirements, simply because of his ethnic origin.